onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 This block provides an explanation for non specialists, consistent with the effective layer description.

-A small particle, such as an electron, behaves in ways that require quantum mechanics.
-It can be in superpositions, it can interfere with itself, and its behaviour is described by wave like objects.
+A small particle such as an electron behaves in ways that require quantum mechanics.
+It can be in superpositions, it can interfere with itself and its behaviour is described by wave like objects.
 A thrown baseball does not show visible interference patterns.
 It follows a trajectory that classical mechanics predicts very well.

 Q034 asks, in a precise way:

-* When do we really need the full quantum description.
+* When we really need the full quantum description.
-* When is a classical description good enough.
+* When a classical description is good enough.
-* How does this change as we look at larger systems or different environments.
+* How this changes as we look at larger systems or different environments.

 In the Tension Universe language, we imagine a space of states.
 Each state summarises: